 The AICPA strives to make the CPA Exam user experience as seamless and relevant as possible.
-Starting April 1, 2018, the exam will undergo a user experience update to closely mimic the accounting working environment and improve the candidate experience.
+Starting April 1, 2018, the CPA Exam will undergo a user experience update to closely mimic the accounting working environment and improve the candidate experience.

-We’ve compiled a list of the biggest updates you’ll see on the exam, explain why these changes are great for you, and give you a few additional resources to help you prepare.
+We’ve compiled a list of the biggest updates you’ll see on the CPA Exam, explain why these changes are great for you, and give you a few additional resources to help you prepare.

 The new CPA exam is optimized for 23 inch monitors, giving the candidate enhanced viewing capabilities.
 In the past, the CPA exam allowed candidates to split the screen either vertically or horizontally in task-based simulations, viewing one window on either side.
 The update will include an open workspace, enabling candidates to view multiple windows at once on one monitor and move them around the screen.
 This is more representative of an accounting and finance work environment; now if we could only get double monitors we’d be rockin’!

 The CPA Exam provides realistic, related source documents for task-based simulations called “exhibits.”
 In the past, only one exhibit could be open at a time and candidates had to close one to open another, which was time consuming, inefficient and unrealistic.
 The April updates will include the ability to open multiple exhibits at a time, up to eight.
 This, in combination with the open workspace provided by the ability to open multiple windows, will allow candidates to view several pieces of information at once, and toggle back and forth easily in simulations.

 The Authoritative Literature is available for simulations and is used mostly for research task questions.
 It has a new look compared to the old exam and went through quite a few updates.
 It now allows candidates to search different sources separately or all together.
 A new “bookmark” feature allows candidates to click the bookmark icon next to the document title for easy future reference, and all bookmarked sections will appear in a new section above the table of contents.